plainenglishh/LuauToolkit/SECURITY.md

 ## Current State of Security

-The luau-toolkit library is a largely untested work-in-progress project.
-You should not use this library where security is of major concern.
+The luau-toolkit library is a largely untested work-in-progress project intended for experimental use only.
+You should not use this library where security is of any concern.

 ### Bytecode Module

-The bytecode module is capable of emitting arbitrary bytecode.
-Unlike luau source code, bytecode can iterate through the VMs registers to access and interact with old uncleared objects.
+The `bytecode` module is capable of creating arbitrary bytecode chunks.
+Unlike luau source code, arbitrary bytecode can iterate through the VMs registers to access and interact with old uncleared objects.

+Furthermore, the `bytecode.decode` function doesn't yet validate a given chunks validity.
+When given invalid data, it can either throw an error or return an invalid `BytecodeChunk` object.

 ### VM Module

-The luau-toolkit VM module is a largely untested work-in-progress and therefore cannot guarantee a safe sandbox.
+The `vm` module is a largely untested work-in-progress and therefore cannot guarantee a safe sandbox.

-When passed securely\* compiled bytecode, the luau-toolkit VMs shouldn't provide access to any objects not accessible from the chunks environment table.
+When passed officially\* compiled bytecode, the virtual machines _shouldn't_ be able access to any objects not accessible from the given environment table.

-\* "securely" in this sense refers to bytecode compiled from the `luau-lang/luau` compiler.
+\* Refers to bytecode compiled using the official `luau-lang/luau` compiler.

 ## Reporting Security Issues

+Even though I can't guarantee the library is secure, I aim to promptly fix any vulnerabilities brought to my attention.

-To report any security issues, message me on Discord @plainengish
+To report security issues, message me on Discord @plainenglish
 <203958045640884234>.
+Don't hesitate to reach out to report vulnerabilities,
+even if they're seemingly minor, or only effect old/wip versions.